Tara’s 8 Week and 6 Day Old Puppies: The Boys

-Tara’s 8 1/2 Week Old Puppies: The Girls
+Tara’s 8 Week and 6 Days Old Puppies: The Girl

 Tara’s 8 1/2 Week Old Puppies: Developmental Information